M3liss/Robot_Football/README.md

 Hello all!
 This is a walk-through for the Bachelor Thesis Robot Football (2022/23) at Trinity College Dublin by Melissa Mazura.

 This project can detect a hand (palm up, hand out) and three different coloured balls.
-After detecting these images, it can, when the ball is thrown, follow its path and "catch" the ball.
+After detecting these obejcts, there are two different commands the robot can perform.
+If one hand is found in the image, it will turn 360°.
+When there is one ball, the robot will follow its path and "catch" the ball.

 Do you want to test it?

-You can add your own images into the mix!
-If you dont want that, simply ignore steps 2 - 4 and focus on the rest.
-Make sure you follow each step that is described here and if you need help, please commit an issue to this repository or ask Conor Sheedy for help.
+You can also add your own images into the mix!
+If you are up to that, simply keep reading till the end.
+Make sure you follow each step that is described here and if you need help, please don't hesitate to ask for help from me or Conor Sheedy.

 Have fun!